-I happen to be reeeeeally good at nagging, but like most moms, I hate doing it.
-I’m at once annoyed by the sound of my own voice and aware that it accomplishes nothing.
-Recently, though, I read How to Talk to Get Your Kids to Listen…and Listen So Kids Will Talk, and was energized to find ways to minimize my nagging.
-My interest was particularly piqued by one of the book’s suggestions: let post-it notes do the work.
+I‘m really annoyed by the sound of my own voice these days (anyone else?), and, unfortunately, so are the other members of my household.
+It seems.
+Recently I read How to Talk to Get Your Kids to Listen…and Listen So Kids Will Talk, in part because I really wanted to find ways to minimize my nagging.
+One of the book’s suggestions: let post-it notes do the work.

 Outsourcing my nagging to an inanimate object?
 I had to try.

 The idea is simple.
-Instead of nagging your kids to do something — like place their laundry in the bin (Seriously, why on earth is this so hard?) — just place a sticky note on a shirt that’s strewn on the floor and write a note on it, as if the object is speaking.
-“Put me in the laundry bin!”
-Otherwise I won’t get washed!
-Eww!”
-My son not only picked up the shirt, but laughed hysterically while doing it.
+Instead of nagging your kids to do something — like place their laundry in the bin (seriously, why on earth is this so hard?) — just place a sticky note on a shirt that’s strewn on the floor and write a note on it like the object is speaking.
+“Put me in the laundry bin or I won’t get washed, eww!”
+I tried it and my son not only picked up his shirt, but laughed hysterically while doing it.
 I never had to use my own voice.
-And suddenly I’d turned into a funny mom, which is so much cooler than a pain-in-the-a**-mom.
+And suddenly I’d turned into a funny mom, which is much cooler than a pain-in-the-ass-mom.

 This hack has been working for me with more than just chores.
 Recently, my son was in a reading slump—he just wasn’t into it.
 As a writing instructor, this didn’t sit well with me.
-But I also knew that nagging him to death wouldn’t work either.
+But I also knew that bugging him about it wouldn’t work either.
 So, I placed a sticky note on a book that he’d been reading but was now accumulating dust.
 “Dude!
-Please start reading me again!
+Start reading me again!
 It was just getting good!”
 My son loved it.
 He even asked a few days later, “Mom, can you put more notes on my books?
 That was funny.”
-Not only did I not have to nag my son, but it got him back into the reading groove.
+Not only did I not have to harrass my son, but it got him back into the reading groove.

 My 5-year-old daughter can’t really read yet but I’ve been using the post-it note hack with her anyway.
 Turns out she loves grabbing the notes and running over to ask what they say.
 So I’ve been using this trick to motivate her in the mornings when she’s really slow to get ready for school (I love her, but it’s pretty much the worst, and I know the neighbors can always hear all my yelling.)